ecmwf/pdbufr/docs/guide/misc/filters.rst

 Filters
 --------------

-    The filter conditions are specified as a dict via ``filters`` and determine when the data will actually be extracted.
+The filter conditions are specified as a dict via the ``filters`` keyword argument of :func:`read_bufr` and determine when the data will actually be extracted.

 Single value
 ++++++++++++++